 Council Tax Discounts

 - The full Council Tax bill assumes that there are two adults living in a dwelling.
-If only one adult lives in a dwelling (as their main home), the Council Tax bill will be reduced by a quarter (25%) - Apply for a single person discount.
+If only one adult lives in a dwelling (as their main home), the Council Tax bill will be reduced by a quarter (25%) -

 - If a dwelling is no-ones main home, from 1st April 2013 there will be no reduction in the liability, which means that the liability for these scenarios will be 100%.
 This applies to unoccupied furnished dwellings and furnished second homes.